perimosocordiae/wwf/README.md

 you'll need to enter the letters used by your opponent, then select the move they made from the options.

-If you like a more visual interface, run the `web.py`-based frontend:
+If you like a more visual interface, run the `flask`-based frontend:

-    ./server.py

-Using the Chrome inspector (or view-source, or equivalent) on the Words With Friends page, copy the html for the current active game into the appropriate field in <http://localhost:8080/>.
-If you have an idea for an easier input technique, let me know!
+    FLASK_APP=server.py flask run

 ## Performance